waves

 Natural hydrogen, also known as white hydrogen, is found in underground deposits released via fracking, and in the air.
 It is the lightest chemical element and the first on the periodical table of elements.

-Even though white hydrogen is the most abundant element in the universe, it is rare in its pure form, which is why it isn’t being considered for collection to be used as an emission-free fuel.
+Although white hydrogen is the most prevalent element in the universe, it isn’t being collected to be utilized as an emission-free fuel since it is scarce in its pure state.

 Know more about white hydrogen.

-Natural H2 differs from forms used for fuel such as green which is produced using processes powered by renewable energy or red hydrogen which is made using nuclear power.
+Natural hydrogen is not the same as fuel types like red hydrogen, which is created using nuclear power, or green hydrogen, which is created using methods driven by renewable energy.
 While the natural hydrogen may be renewable and is just as non-polluting as those forms made with renewable energy, it cannot be reasonably captured without other processes to extract it from where it has been combined.

 To solve this challenge, a recent paper published in Nature Communications presents a new process that can produce hydrogen out of the humidity in the air.
 As it explains, the method produces natural hydrogen “from the air, namely, in situ capture of freshwater from the atmosphere using hygroscopic electrolyte and electrolysis powered by solar or wind with a current density up to 574 mA cm−2“.